grpc/proposal/A96-retry-otel-stats.md

 These metrics are recorded at the end of the call utilizing the `CallTracer` approach (also defined in [A66]).

+Note that even if a client's configured policy doesn't specify a delay between call attempts (eg. a non-fatal status code on a hedged request), it is possible that the CallTracer notices a non-zero delay due to the internal overhead of the retry mechanism.

 ### Stability